Special and Yearlong Programs

 There are also two supplemental in-person sessions at IMC Redwood City for those able to come in person.
 These are not an official part of the program, but provide an opportunity for local participants to connect.

 Life as a layperson committed to the Dharma involves harmonizing the activities of work, family, practice, and community.
 What is the role in our lay life for the simplicity and contemplation that the Buddha encourages in the suttas?
-Far from bringing a sense of lack or depletion, skillful simplification (renunciation) creates space for wisdom, care, intuition, and a wholesome sense of fullness to arise.
+If we wish to live in this way, it does mean choosing to slow down and perhaps let go of some activities.
+Far from bringing a feeling of lack or depletion, skillful simplification (renunciation) creates space for wisdom, care, intuition, and a wholesome sense of fullness to arise.

 Full Simplicity is a 6-week program with Kim Allen, author of Full Simplicity: The Art of Renunciation and Letting Go.
 Based on the book, this experiential program gives the opportunity to explore and deepen simplicity in one’s life.
 Participants are expected to engage in specific practices of letting go during this time, as well as readings, reflection, and certain meditation practices.